The Ancient World...

 THERE ARE MORE ANCIENT COIN PIECES FURTHER BELOW AS WELL....

-ancient stone beads AN384.
+ancient spindle whorls AN384.
 Here are three stone spindle whorls carved in ancient times found in Anatolia.
 The largest one is 1 1/8 inches across.
 They can easily be used as beads.
-The three beads are part of a collection and will be sold together for $225.US.
+The three beads were part of a collection and are sold together for $225.US.

 ancient pendant AN393.
 This bronze piece is probably an Islamic design (over 800 years old) that was probably originally some kind of belt ornament.
 I has a very gentle curve to it, and graceful cut-outs.
 There are no hanging loops but the top cut-outs can be used to put a cord through.
 The piece is just under 1 7/8 inches across and 1 5/8 inches tall.
 It has a great dark green patina to it - I do like to protect patinas by careful wear. $150.US.